We may earn affiliate link compensation for products listed below.

 Are diversion safes secure enough?

 Diversion safes work well for hiding small amounts of cash or backup keys but shouldn’t be your primary security method for valuable items.
 They rely entirely on not being discovered, which works against casual searches but fails if someone conducts a thorough search.
-I use them as backup storage for emergency cash but keep important documents and valuables in real safes.

 Should I tell anyone where it is?